paolocarta/service-mesh-ocp4/README.md

 Self Link: http://bit.ly/service-mesh-ocp

 ## Installing the components

 In order to install the Service Mesh follow these steps:

+- Run the script all-operators-installation.sh
-- Install the Jaeger, Elasticsearch and Kiali Operators with the GUI in the openshift-operators project
+    - This will install the Jaeger, Elasticsearch Kiali Operators
-- Install the Service Mesh Operator with the GUI in the openshift-operators project
+    - This will also install the Service Mesh Operator
+    - Wait a few seconds till the operators are up and running

-- Run the installation.sh script
+- Run the script control-plane-installation.sh
+    - This will install the Istio Control plane in the namespace istio-system
+    - For the installation to be ready it might take about a minute.

 ## Sample App
 In order to test the service mesh, deploy a sample application running: